amplitude/amplitude-docs/content/collections/data/en/remove-invalid-data.md

 You can prevent Amplitude Data from collecting data on a specific event, event property, or user property by blocking it.
 Amplitude Data immediately stops processing data for that event or property until you decide to unblock it.

 {{partial:admonition type="warning" heading=""}}
-Because Amplitude Data does not collect any data for blocked events or properties, this means you **cannot recover** **any information** about them at any future date.
+Because Amplitude Data does not collect any data for blocked events or properties, this means you **can't recover** **any information** about them at any future date.
 If you don't wish to display a specific event or property but think you may someday need this data, consider **hiding** the event or property instead.
 {{/partial:admonition}}

 To block an event or property, follow these steps: